ArchiveOfMerit/verified-academic-record/README.md

 ## Rights

-All rights are reserved unless expressly stated otherwise.
+This repository and its released materials are licensed under **CC BY-ND 4.0**, unless expressly stated otherwise in a specific file or release artifact.

-Citation to this repository or its released record materials does not, by itself, grant permission to reproduce or reuse the contents beyond what is allowed by law.
+Citation to this repository or its released record materials does not, by itself, grant permission to alter, adapt, or create derivative versions beyond what is allowed by the stated license and applicable law.

 ## Releases